Ian Gibson (politician): Early life and academic career

 Ian Gibson was born in Dumfries, Scotland, the son of William and Winifred Gibson, in September 1938.
 He was educated at the Dumfries Academy before attending the University of Edinburgh, where he acquired a Bachelor of Science degree in Genetics and a doctorate.
 Whilst at university in Scotland he also turned out for professional Scottish football sides Airdrie, St Mirren and Queen of the South.
 He continued his studies in the US at Indiana University Bloomington and the University of Washington.

-During the 1960s, he was a keen amateur footballer and played for local side Wymondham Town F.C. as a left-back and captain of the team.
+During the 1960s, he was a keen amateur footballer and played for local side Wymondham Town as a left-back and captain of the team.

 Gibson worked for the University of East Anglia from 1965 until his election to Parliament and was made an honorary professor in 2003.
 He worked as a research scientist until 1971, when he became a senior biology lecturer and was promoted to Dean of the School of Biological Sciences in 1991.
 Whilst a Dean, he headed a research team investigating cancer because of his expertise in the biology of cancer and drugs targeting leukaemia.
 Upon his suggestion, Norwich City goalkeeper Bryan Gunn funded the Francesca Gunn laboratory, named after the daughter he lost to leukaemia, which he ran for five years.
 He was awarded a Champion Award by Macmillan Cancer Support for his work.
 He was not known to have any political views before his employment at the university.
 However, he became active in the union ASTMS and fought for better pay for technical and other less senior staff.